TurnipXenon/TurnipXenon/README.md

 - I recommend our game HepCat on [itch](https://just-a-phantom.itch.io/hep-cat) if you like cats and rhythm games.
 The source code is on [bitbucket](bitbucket.org/egginchicken/hep-cat/src/master/) ~wish it was on Github instead lol~.

 ✒ I've been trying out making a blog at [turnipxenon.com](https://turnipxenon.com/)
+- I have written my design docs and technical specs at [notion.so/turnip-xenon](https://www.notion.so/turnip-xenon/34254dc20f564e3eb1ff8fa107789dfa?v=9a4a186edfbd4df0990a7df620cb55cb).
 - If you're interested more on the coding stuff I do, I'll try write some interesting cases I've encountered at [turnipxenon.com/blogs/coding-chagrin](https://turnipxenon.com/blogs/coding-chagrin/)

 📫 Contact me at turnipxenon@gmail.com, or through Discord at `turnipxenon (he/him)#3637`

 😻 Also check out games I made with friends at [turnipxenon.itch.io](https://turnipxenon.itch.io/).

-Have some seal gif below:
+Have a seal gif below:

 <img src="./seal.gif" alt="baby elephant seal farting" height="100">